britram/rains-prototype/draft-trammell-rains-protocol.md

 This means the RAINS protocol itself is merely a means for moving RAINS assertions around, and moving RAINS queries to places where they can be answered.
-This document defines bindings for carrying RAINS messages over TLS over TCP and over UDP, but bindings to other transports (e.g. QUIC
+This document defines bindings for carrying RAINS messages over TLS over TCP, but bindings to other transports (e.g. QUIC
 {{?QUIC=I-D.ietf-quic-transport}}) or session layers (e.g. HTTP {{?RFC7540}})
 would be trivial to design, and the protocol provides a capability mechanism for discovering alternate transports.

 # Information and Data Model {#infomodel}